 Harajuku streetwear has its heart in the irreverent, rule-breaking ethos that you can only expect to come from youth.
 It’s famed for the different fashion subcultures – each starkly different to the last but all massively influenced by key parts of history all over the world and usually taken to an extreme.

-From goth lolitas taking inspiration from Victorian culture with romantic details and tonnes of black lace to the androgynous Visual Kei with all the eighties black leather you could dream of, and even the super girly gyaru style that’s Japan’s answer to the Essex girl.
+From goth lolitas taking inspiration from the Victorian culture with romantic details and tonnes of black lace to the androgynous Visual Kei with all the eighties black leather you could dream of, and even the super girly gyaru style that’s Japan’s answer to the Essex girl.
 Harajuku is a wide-open space for self-expression in fashion, whether it’s making a statement, cosplay, or pared-back style.

 All of these subcultures show how well Japan has paved the way for street style as an artform, reclaiming the fashion precedence that high-end designers held for such a long time.
 It represents freedom of expression from the conservative traditions in Japan.
 Being full of artists, Harajuku is an incubator for fashion that breaks rules and makes a statement.
 It’s not just what’s available in shops, but what is created by the wearers as well, hence customising and repurposing traditional pieces into something entirely different.
 The street style has an influence on what ends up in stores and, these days, there’s an acute connection between fashion designers and streetwear culture.